 What are the best practices while designing an assessment?

-Best practices refer to a set of suggestions, which, if followed, can result in a lower drop-off rate, less confusion during the evaluation, better engagement throughout the assessment, and the overall pleasant experience throughout the selection process.
+Best practices refer to a set of suggestions, which if followed, can result in a lesser drop-off rate, less confusion during the evaluation, better engagement throughout the assessment, and the overall pleasant experience throughout the selection process.